joemfox/NICAR20-geocoding/README.md

 # NICAR20: Geocoding
 Materials for a class on programmatic geocoding for NICAR 2020

+Sometimes, you need more firepower than what you can get using online geocoding tools.
+This session will show you how to access the U.S. Census geocoding API to retrieve location data using the Python programming language.

+This session is good for people whose geocoding needs have outgrown point-and-click tools and have basic experience writing Python.

 # What is geocoding?
 - input: address
 - output: geographic data (latitude and longitude)